uxlfoundation/oneapi-construction-kit/doc/overview/runtime/driver-requirements.rst

 Driver Requirements
 ===================

-ComputeAorta requirements for the hardware device driver used to implement a :ref:`Custom ComputeMux Runtime
+oneAPI Construction Kit requirements for the hardware device driver used to implement a :ref:`Custom ComputeMux Runtime
 <overview/introduction/architecture:custom runtime>`.
 Driver requirements are
 organized into the following categories:

 Must-Have
-  Driver requirements which are mandated by ComputeAorta.
+  Driver requirements which are mandated by the oneAPI Construction Kit.

 Should-Have
-  Possible to support ComputeAorta without this requirement, but may lead to limited functionality, degraded performance, or additional complexity in implementation.
+  Possible to support the oneAPI Construction Kit without this requirement, but may lead to limited functionality, degraded performance, or additional complexity in implementation.

 Nice-to-Have
   Will make the hardware easier to develop for, speeding up delivery time